vloup/scarab/trunk/extensions/bugzilla/README.txt

 The importer reports the new id numbers of the new artefacts it has created.
 Review the new artefacts to check that the transform has worked correctly.

-You will notice that Scarab auto-assigns issue IDs to the bugs you import: it does not honour the original Bugzilla ID numbers.
-This will cause relationships between bugs (dependencies) to go wrong.
-This is probably not what you want!
+You will notice that Scarab may auto-assign issue IDs to the bugs you import: it does not necessarily honour the original Bugzilla ID numbers.
+The XSL transform emits Scarab import XML with bug ID numbers equal to the original Bugzilla IDs, but those numbers may already be in use in the Scarab database.
-It's caused by a limitation of the database import type (see the <import-type> tag) in this version of Scarab.
+Scarab will not replace an existing issue of the same ID with a new one.
+This is due to a limitation of the database import type (see the <import-type> tag) in this version of Scarab.
+If, however, the nominated ID is available, Scarab will use it.
+When re-importing the same Bugzilla issues for a second time therefore, new issue IDs will be allocated to the Scarab database.
 The current workaround is to start over with an empty database once you know your import XML is correct.
-If you don't like the sound of that (I wouldn't) then see the BACKUP-RESTORE section
+If you don't like the sound of that (I wouldn't) then see the BACKUP-RESTORE section.

 Once you are content with the results, re-create your modules from scratch and re-import for the last time.